 In Costa Rica today, many dentists and dental clinics serving international patients are equipped with intraoral cameras.
 Intraoral cameras are small, handheld cameras with their own light source, that can be used at virtually any angle inside the mouth.

-Intraoral cameras take highly detailed images that offer a detailed view of cracks, cavities, misalignments, bacterial plaque, and other dental issues.
+Intraoral cameras take highly detailed images that offer a detailed view of dental problems.
+They can see cracks, cavities, misalignments, bacterial plaque, and other dental issues.
 Not only does the dentist have a super high-resolution view, the patient can see what the dentist is seeing!

-Dentists use these images to evaluate the damage to the tooth and to present the available options to the patient.
-The on-screen view allows a patient to actually see what’s going on in order to make an informed decision about the options he or she has for solving the problem.
+Dentists use these advanced dental images to evaluate the damage to the tooth and to present the available options to the patient.
+The on-screen view allows a patient to actually see what’s going on in order to make an informed decision about the options for solving the problem.

-Images from intraoral exams allow patients to better understand and participate more fully in their own dental care.
-Watching the screen is a dream come true for those patients seeking complete understanding.
+Images from intraoral exams allow you to better understand and participate more fully in your own dental care.
+Watching the screen is a dream come true for patients seeking complete understanding.

 For dentists, intraoral cameras allow them to be more effective with their patients.
 They no longer have to explain everything while leaving the visuals up a patient’s imagination.
 Now they can simply show them what’s going on as they explain.